Joonas Kylmäkorpi: European Grasstrack Championship

 2000 FRA Saint-Colomb-de-Lauzun 15pts (5th overall).

 Personal life

-After finishing his sports career in 2017 due to a career-ending injury in December 2016, Joonas Kylmäkorpi began pursuing entrepreneurship.
-In 2022 Kylmäkorpi co-founded a nicotine pouch manufacturing company with a factory in Poznań, Poland.
+After finishing his sports career in 2017 due to a career-ending injury in December 2016, Kylmäkorpi began pursuing entrepreneurship.
+In 2022, he co-founded a nicotine pouch manufacturing company with a factory in Poznań, Poland.
 In 2024, the company introduced their own brand, LUMI, and launched an online shop, TheLumiClub.com.